 Each small action and improvement adds up to enduring success.
 What can we achieve today to create momentum toward our larger goal?
 What are the different actions, rules, social norms, policies, behaviors, systems, etc. needing many incremental changes to take us, step by step, to our desired outcomes?
 Individual, organizational, community, and societal baby steps add up to culture shift and systemic change.
 No step is too small to start.

-Nearly absent in research related to mobility options is consideration of the mix of walk/roll, bike, transit, and private car use individuals use, why, and their preferred use.
-I facilitate this straight forward workshop with city staff, resident, targeted age groups, etc. to shed light on the missing perspective of the multi-modal human.
+Nearly absent in research related to mobility options is consideration of the mix of walk/roll, bike, transit, and private car use individuals select, what physical and socio-cultural influences determine the selection, and their preferred travel mode.
+I developed the Mobility Pie to easily consider and facilitate straight forward discussions with city staff, residents, targeted age groups, etc. to shed light on the missing perspective of the multi-modal human.
+This exploration can be done in on-line or in person workshops.
+Or, I can work with your staff on program design and they implement.

 Is your community interested in increasing the health and well-being of residents?
 Walk Audits are essential for better street design and decision-making for crossings.
 If people of all ages don't feel safe walking to nearby friends, shops, schools, etc., improvements need to be made.